The Bad News: Limiting Beliefs Are Blocking Your Success.

 “You can’t have it because there isn’t enough time, “ is an illogical statement.

-If you are alive, you still have time.
+If you are alive, you still have time to pursue the things you'd like.

 If you’re alive, it's not too late.